amstel85/idevelop-floating-circle-button/readme.txt

     *   Activate the plugin through the 'Plugins' menu.

 3.  **Manual Installation (via FTP):**
-    *   Upload the `idevelop-whatsapp-button` folder to the `/wp-content/plugins/` directory via FTP.
+    *   Upload the `idevelop-floating-button` folder to the `/wp-content/plugins/` directory via FTP.
     *   Activate the plugin through the 'Plugins' menu in WordPress.

 4.  **Configuration:**
-    *   Configure the plugin settings under 'Settings' -> 'WhatsApp Button'.
+    *   Configure the plugin settings under 'Settings' -> 'Floating Button'.

 == Customizable Options ==
 Beyond appearance, position, and pre-filled message, the plugin can be enhanced with the following customizable options: